The Raksha Country and the Sea Market: Publication history

-Originally titled "Luosha Haishi" (羅剎海市; literally "Raksha Sea Market"), the story was first published in Pu Songling's anthology of close to five hundred short stories, Strange Tales from a Chinese Studio or Liaozhai zhiyi.
+Originally titled "Luocha Haishi" (羅剎海市; literally "Raksha Sea Market"), the story was first published in Pu Songling's anthology of close to five hundred short stories, Strange Tales from a Chinese Studio or Liaozhai zhiyi.
 Prior to the publication of Strange Stories from a Chinese Studio (1880), which is widely regarded as the first substantial translation of Liaozhai, British sinologist Herbert Giles had already translated two Liaozhai entries into English – "The Lo-Ch'a Country and the Sea Market" and "Dr. Tsêng's Dream" – in 1877.

 Themes and analysis

-The story is one of the few Liaozhai entries pertaining to overseas travel, recalling "The Kingdom of Raksha" (incidentally also about a Chinese merchant and the Rakshas) and "The Foreigners", which follows Filipino fishermen shipwrecked on an unknown island, among other stories.
+The story is one of the few Liaozhai entries pertaining to overseas travel, recalling "The Kingdom of Raksha" (also about a Chinese merchant and the Rakshas) and "The Foreigners", which follows Filipino fishermen shipwrecked on an unknown island, among other stories.
 According to Qing dynasty critic Feng Zhenluan (冯镇峦), "The Raksha Country and the Sea Market" comprises "two disconnected episodes".
 In the first, zhiguai-like episode, the protagonist Ma Ji encounters the monsters of the Raksha Country; the second, written in the chuanqi fashion, concerns Ma's voyage to the sea market, his subsequent romance with a dragon princess and their eventual parting of ways.

 Several commentators have suggested that the titular "sea market" is imaginary.
 Giles notes that it "is generally understood in the sense of mirage, or some similar phenomenon".
 Liana Chen elaborates that Pu's "deliberate materialisation of the familiar trope signifying the invisible and the actual reality" suggests that "the world Ma Ji enters ... is surreal and does not exist".
 Pu's reference to "the castle in the clouds and the mirage of the sea" is thus seen as ironic; the "deliberately" tragic conclusion of the story reminds the reader that a magical dreamland that absolves one of all his problems cannot exist.

 Shengyu Wang comments that the zhiguai style of the prose in the first half of the story is reminiscent to Ming dynasty text Illustrated Account of Foreign Lands or Yiyu tuzhi (異域圖志); like the various anecdotes of "barbaric" (夷) foreigners found in Yiyu tuzhi, "The Raksha Country" also deals with the concept of the "foreign devil" insofar as the Rakshas treat Ma as a "devil" (妖) per Herbert Giles' translation.
 In a similar theme, Karl Kao describes the story as being about "the assimilation of the self into the other" given that Ma has to "introject alien values".
 Giles himself understood the story to be "about the mystery of the Other".